Holi festival will be celebrated on March 4 in 2026.

 The Story of Female Demon Holika

-It was a belief that Holika was the sister of a great demon king Hiranyakashipu, the father of Prahlada.
+It was a belief that Holika was the sister of a great demon king, Hiranyakashipu, the father of Prahlada.
 Prahlada was a devotee of Lord Narayana.
 Hiranyakashipu did not like this.
-He had conquered all world with his strength and forced all to worship him and got destroyed all temples and beheaded those not following his orders.
+He had conquered the whole world with his strength and forced all to worship him, destroyed all temples, and beheaded those not follow his orders.
 Prahlada was not afraid of him and continued his devotion to Lord Narayana.
-So after trying all kinds of punishments to change his mind, he orders his sister Holika to burn him in fire by sitting herself in a pyre of fire holding him on her lap.
-Holika had a gift of fire not destroying her.
-But due to Prahlad' s devotion towards God, when she sits in the fire holding him, he gets saved and she dies as her magical power gets lost.
-The demon king also gets killed after some period by God in the shape of Narasimha ( half Lion and half Human shaped God).
-To celebrate this victory of good over evil, the festival of Holi started to be celebrated by all people.
+So after trying all kinds of punishments to change his mind, the king orders his sister Holika to burn him in the fire by sitting herself in a pyre of fire holding him on her lap.
+Holika had a gift that fire would not destroy her.
+But due to Prahlad's devotion towards God, when she sits on the pyre holding him, he gets saved, and Holika dies as her magical power gets lost.The demon king, Hiranyakashyap, is also killed after some time by God in the form of Narasimha (a half-lion, half-human God).
+To celebrate this victory of good over evil, the festival of Holi began to be celebrated by all people.

 The Story of Putana, Another Female Demon